Kobe Bryant: Adjusting to the NBA (1996–1999)

 The 1998–99 season marked Bryant's emergence as a premier guard in the league.
 With starting guards Van Exel and Jones traded, Bryant started every game for the lockout-shortened 50-game season.
-During the season, Bryant signed a six-year contract extension worth $70 million.
-This kept him with the Lakers until the end of the 2003–04 season.
-Even at an early stage of his career, sportswriters were comparing his skills to those of Michael Jordan and Magic Johnson.
-The playoff results, however, were no better, as the Lakers were swept by the San Antonio Spurs in the Western Conference Semifinals.
+During the season, he signed a six-year contract extension worth $70 million.
+This kept Bryant with the Lakers until the end of the 2003–04 season.
+Even at an early stage of his career, sportswriters were comparing Bryant's skills to those of Michael Jordan and Magic Johnson.
+However, the playoff results were no better as the Lakers were swept by the San Antonio Spurs in the Western Conference Semifinals.